The Benefits of Solar Power in Florida

 Photovoltaic solar power converts the sun’s energy into electricity.
 Solar cells, or photovoltaic cells, are silicon-based pieces of material that absorb the sun’s light – not warmth as in a thermal application.
 Solar energy excites the electrons in the solar cell and electricity is produced.
 Solar cells are combined in solar panels, and groups of panels are linked to produce greater power.

-3. Power for your home: Your home uses electricity from the solar panels first.
+- Electricity usage: Your home uses electricity from the solar panels first.
 Then, if your electricity use is higher than the supply available from the panels, your system gets the extra power from the electrical grid.

-4. Monitoring usage: A meter is used to monitor the electricity used from the electrical grid as well as the solar electricity your house supplies to the grid.
+- Monitoring usage: A meter is used to monitor the electricity used from the electrical grid as well as the solar electricity your house supplies to the grid.

-Types of Solar Installations:
+Types of Solar Installations & How They Work

 Net Metered Solar